ui4x/ui4html/docs/02 - ANIMATION.md

       </tr>
     </table>

-ui4 Javascript interface can also be used to set animated constraints in event handlers:
+ui4 JS interface can also be used to set animated constraints in event handlers:

     <table class="example">